gk646/magique/README.md

         - `Note:` A helpful sidenote about usage, behavior, relation to other methods or common errors
         - `Default:` The default value or behavior for that method or struct
         - `Failure:` The behavior or return value if the method fails its purpose
+        - `Example:` Shows how this method or struct is correctly used
         - `IMPORTANT:` Points out crucial information like unique behavior or pitfalls
 - **GitHub Wiki**
-    - Written more like a tutorial and focuses on general examples rather than individual methods
+    - Written like a tutorial and focuses on general examples rather than individual methods
-    - Each module has its own page plus additional pages for combined functionality
+    - Each module has its own page plus additional pages for combined functionality and extras

 If you're a newcomer to gamedev or C++ you should start with the Getting Started page in the wiki.
 Contrary if you have experience with the concepts the in-header documentation will likely be enough to guide you.